DudeThatsErin/App-Seeker/src/site/notes/Tools/About.md

 The purpose of this vault/website is to provide a way for anyone to look up the differences in apps.
 This takes a focus on the *individual* who does not collaborate but *possibly* has a family that they share tasks, notes, or passwords with.

 There is little, to no, focus on teams in these apps at this point in time.
+# FAQ
+## There is something wrong with this list, is there a way I can help you fix it?
+Absolutely!
+Visit the [Contact](https://forms.fillout.com/t/qMsPWCewKVus) page and fill out the form and I will fix whatever you point out.

+Alternatively, you can fork this repo, make changes and merge changes into the main repo.
+I will take a look at them and add them to the main repo.

+Thanks for your help!
+## What are the `.obsidian` and `.obsidianios` folders?
+Those are used for the Obsidian client. `.obsidian` is used on my Windows Desktop while `.obsidianios` is used on my iPad.
+If you decide to clone this repo, please have the same settings.

+## What is the `images` folder?
+That is where any and all images go that I use throughout this website/repo.
+I add them there and link to them in the appropriate places.